Brick Township, New Jersey

+History

+In 1850, when the New Jersey State Legislature created Ocean County, New Jersey From parts of Monmouth and Burlington Counties, it also created Brick Township from parts of Howell and Dover Townships (Toms River).
+The new Township was named for its most prominent citizen, Joseph W. Brick, the industrious owner of Bergen Iron Works at the time Brick Township was created.

 The Havens Homestead Museum is dedicated to the Havens family that originally settled in the Laurelton/Burrsville section of Brick.
 The museum is the original Havens home which lies on a small plot of farmland.
 The museum has a gift shop and runs tours of the property daily.